UT-LCA/ML4Accel-Dataset/fpga_ml_dataset/README.md

 ## HLS_dataset
 This data is based on C programs and the verilog designs generated from C applications via HLS (high level synthesis).
-We refered to [PowerGear](https://github.com/zlinaf/PowerGear) and extended their methods to apply to varities of C benchmark to increase the diversities of verilog designs.
+We refered to [PowerGear](https://github.com/zlinaf/PowerGear) and extended their methods to apply to varieties of C benchmarks to increase the diversities of verilog designs.

 There are two parts of the data:

 - CSV file